This is some text inside of a div block.

 Gross motor skills are essential for everyday physical activities such as walking, running, and jumping.
 These skills involve larger muscle groups, making them crucial for a child’s overall physical development and coordination.

-Gross motor skills development enables children to perform physical activities confidently and efficiently (Cleaveland Clinic).
+Gross motor skills development enables children to perform physical activities confidently and efficiently (Cleveland Clinic).
 These skills support physical health and contribute to self-esteem and social interactions by enabling participation in group activities and sports.

 Key milestones in gross motor skills